You are here:

 - Teachers often give too much feedback, which students find overwhelming and difficult to understand.

-Download this powerpoint presentation for further professional development.
+Download this slide presentation for further professional development.
 It identifies strategies that improve the quality of feedback to learners through suggested readings and classroom activities.

 (PowerPoint 1 MB)